kyma-project/cloud-manager/docs/user/tutorials/01-20-gcp-nfs-volume.md

    kubectl logs -n $NAMESPACE `kubectl get pod -n $NAMESPACE -l app=gcpnfsvolume-demo -o=jsonpath='{.items[0].metadata.name}'`
    ```

-   The command should print something like:
+   The command should print a result similar to the following one:
    ```
    ...
     Hello from gcpnfsvolume-demo-557dc8cbcb-kwwjt: 19